Faridi17/Prediksi-Kelulusan/README.md

 ```bash
 streamlit run app.py
 ```

-Replace `app.py` with your main application file name if different.

 Then open your browser and go to the URL shown in the terminal, usually:
 👉 [http://localhost:8501](http://localhost:8501)